Giacinto Scoles: Life and career

-Scoles was born in Turin, Italy, and was raised there throughout the Second World War.
-A few years after the war he moved, with his family, to Spain, where Scoles spent his adolescence.
-He returned to Italy and graduated the University of Genoa in 1959 with a degree in Chemistry.
-His publication record started with "Vapour Pressure of Isotopic Liquids I" published 1959 in Il Nuovo Cimento.
+Giacinto Scoles was born in Turin, Italy, and was raised there throughout the Second World War.
+A few years after the war, he moved with his family to Spain, where Scoles spent his adolescence.
+He returned to Italy and graduated from the University of Genoa in 1959 with a degree in chemistry.
+His first publication was "Vapour Pressure of Isotopic Liquids I" published 1959 in Il Nuovo Cimento.
 Starting his interdisciplinary research between chemistry and physics, in 1960 he was appointed Assistant Professorship in the Physics Department of the University of Genoa where he taught a lab course and conducted experiments on isotope separation during physical adsorption (physisorption).

-In 1961, he changed research area and joined Jan Beenakker's group at the Kamerlingh-Onnes Laboratorium of Leiden University in the Netherlands.
+In 1961, Scoles changed his research area and joined Jan Beenakker's group at the Kamerlingh-Onnes Laboratorium of Leiden University in the Netherlands.
 There he co-authored one of the first papers on what became soon known as the Senftleben-Beenakker effect: the influence of an external magnetic or electric field on the transport properties of dilute polyatomic gases.
 The idea behind this effect is that every polyatomic molecule – even a simple paramagnetic one like N_{2} – has a magnetic moment, due to its end-over-end rotation, which can be used as a handle to make it precess in an external magnetic field.
 If the precession frequency is sufficiently large compared to the collision frequency, the average kinetic cross section will change, and so will the transport properties.
 Likewise, for polar molecules one may employ electric fields to achieve the desired precession.
-This field has yielded a wealth of information on the non-spherical part (i.e. the angle dependence) of the intermolecular potential.
+This contributed to understanding of the non-spherical part (i.e. the angle dependence) of the intermolecular potential.
 In addition, several new phenomena were later discovered that had been believed to be non-existing in neutral gases, like transverse transport effects in a magnetic field, comparable to the Hall effect in electrical conduction.

 In 1964, Scoles returned to the University of Genoa as Assistant Professor of Physics.
-In Genoa he stayed until 1971 and in those years established a renowned molecular beams laboratory devoted to the investigation of intermolecular forces in gases.
+He stayed in Genoa until 1971 and in those years established a molecular beams laboratory devoted to the investigation of intermolecular forces in gases.
 Most significant was the development of the cryogenic bolometer to detect molecular beams.
 Bolometers detect tiny heat input (with noise on the order of 10^{−14} watts per square root hertz) and had previously been developed as detectors of Infrared Radiation but here they are used to measure the internal and translational energy of a beam of atoms or molecules.
-The test apparatus set up together with M. Cavallini and G. Gallinaro offered great advantages with respect to conventional techniques used at that time and reduced the cost of building beam machines.
-Scoles and his colleagues published a series of key papers which include the determination of the energy dependence of the integral collision cross section of He scattered by He, the observation of "Rainbow Scattering" between two crossed beams of Argon, the first measurement of orbiting resonances in the scattering between two atoms (Hg and H).
+He set up the test apparatus together with M. Cavallini and G. Gallinaro.
+Scoles and his colleagues published a series of papers which include the determination of the energy dependence of the integral collision cross section of He scattered by He, the observation of "Rainbow Scattering" between two crossed beams of Argon, the first measurement of orbiting resonances in the scattering between two atoms (Hg and H).